vega/altair/doc/user_guide/interactions.rst

         brush
     )

-As you can see, with this simple change, the color of the points responds to the selection.
+As you can see, the color of the points now changes depending on whether they are inside or outside the selection.
-In the sample above,
-we are using the selection parameter ``brush`` as a *predicate* (something that evaluates as `True` or `False`).
+Above we are using the selection parameter ``brush`` as a *predicate* (something that evaluates as `True` or `False`).
 This is controlled by the line ``color=alt.condition(brush, 'Origin:N', alt.value('lightgray'))``.
 Data points which fall within the selection evaluate as ``True``,